cesanta/mongoose-os-docs/ccm/intro.md

 ```

 When Host receives a JSON-RPC frame, it must parse the frame and call
 corresponding handler function.
-That is done by the
+A handler function processes the request
+and produces a reply, which is sent back to the CCM.

-In the following example, a CCM calls a custom function `Sum` that
+In the following communication example, a CCM calls a custom function `Sum` that
 adds two numbers:

 ```javascript